 You can also take a Cert Ed (Certificate in Education) which meets the Level 5 requirements but doesn't require a degree.
 Instead, you'll need a Level 3 qualification in the area you wish to teach or extensive experience.

-Bursaries are available if you wish to train to teach mathematics or English.
+Bursaries are no longer offered for training to teach in further education.
+However, student loans are still available. available if you wish to train to teach mathematics or English.
 The amount you may receive varies depending on the subject and your degree classification.
-More information is available from FE Advice.
+More information about funding and teaching in further education is available from FE Advice

 You'll need to have: